tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/网络与安全/开启或关闭外网地址_intl_en.md

  ![](https://staticintl.cloudcachetci.com/yehe/backend-news/8dne785_18.png)
  - If your instance is not bound to a security group, enabling public network access will lead to a high risk, and a note will be displayed as follows:
  ![](https://staticintl.cloudcachetci.com/yehe/backend-news/kt4L915_19.png)
-5. After the instance status becomes **Running**, you can view the public network address on the instance details page.
+5. After the instance status is updated to **Running**, you can view the public network address on the instance details page.

 ## Disabling the public network address
 1. Log in to the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver).